3elDU/rss-reader-backend/README.md

 # RSS reader

+> # Deprecation notice
+> The app is local-first now.
+No backend is used.
+As such, this repository is archived.

 This is the backend for my personal RSS reader project.

 It uses `gofeed` library under the hood to parse the feeds and sqlite as the database.